Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 It's a nice theme.

-Jury's gonna be like, oh, that resonates.
+Jury's going to be like, oh, that resonates.

 And then what do you do next?

-And look, a lot of people remember this quote unquote October surprise because it has significance in history as to when it actually happened.
+And look, a lot of people remember this quote-unquote October surprise because it has significance in history as to when it actually happened.

-The prosecution is saying the October surprise was the the false peddling of information attempting to connect Donald Trump to Russia is the October surprise.
+The prosecution is saying the October surprise was the false peddling of information attempting to connect Donald Trump to Russia is the October surprise.

-And why do they say that?
+And why did they say that?

-Remember, Michael Sussman's meeting with the FBI September of 2016.
+Remember, Michael Sussman's meeting with the FBI, September of 2016.

 The first FISA warrant goes up on the Trump campaign in Trump World at the very end of September of 2016.

-So just after the meeting, into October, the October surprise.
+So just after the meeting into October, the October surprise.

 It's pretty creative.